HarlowNg/Projects-and-Coursework/477-sp26-project/README.md

 The project follows the USGS Science Data Lifecycle model: Plan -> Acquire -> Process -> Analyze -> Preserve -> Publish/Share.
 All code is organized into discrete, single-responsibility Python scripts (`acquire_rt.py`, `acquire_tmdb.py`, `clean.py`, `integrate.py`) in the `scripts` folder, chained together by `run_pipeline.sh`, enabling full reproducibility from a clean environment with a single command.
 We maintained Data Provenance by preserving raw inputs unmodified and logging all transformation decisions with row counts at each stage.

-[**Harlow — b nhớ điền khoảng 2–3 sentence summary of the key findings from your EDA here once analysis is complete.**]

 ---

 ## Data Profile